CS-PCC/CS3A_Assignments/assignments/09_01_pointer_array_functions/README.md

 template <typename T>
 void print(T* a, int how_many, ostream& outs=cout);

-// search for the first 'find_me' and return pointer of it template<typename T>
-T* search_entry(T* a, int size, const T& find_me);

-// search for the first 'find_me' and return index of it template <typename T>
+// search for the first 'find_me' and return index of it, -1 if not find template <typename T>
 int search(T* a, int size, const T& find_me);